 07 of 10

-Make sure you have a large table before starting this game; the trains tend to get pretty long.
+Make sure you have a large table before starting this game as the trains tend to get pretty long.
 You earn points for building trains with the same cars, or for a train in which every car is different.
 At the beginning of the game, having cars in your holding yard is good; by the end of the game, it's bad.

 For 2 to 5 players, ages 10 and up.
 Designed by Alan R. Moon, published by Mayfair Games.